microsoft/FluidFramework/packages/dds/tree/src/feature-libraries/editable-tree/README.md

-# Forest Proxy
+# Editable Tree

-Implementation of Forest proxy.
+Editable Tree is a simple API prividing an access to a Forest data.

+An entry point is a `getEditableTree` function which returns a JS Proxy typed as `IEditableTree` allowing to read and write nodes of the Fores in a "JavaScript-object"-like manner, thus hiding all the Forest complexity.

-This is intended to showcase basic read and write opeartions from and to the forest based on a reference Object Forest implementation.
+This is intended to showcase basic read and write opeartions from and to the Forest based on a reference `ObjectForest` and a corresponding `Cursor` implementation.

 Write operations require a schema-based data format convertion to be adopted/implemented, which will follow.